Kansas Democratic Party

 The Kansas Democratic Party is the affiliate of the Democratic Party in the state of Kansas and one of two major parties in the state, alongside the Republicans.
-The chair of the party is Vicki Hiatt.
+The chair of the party is Jeanna Repass.

 The party currently controls the state's governorship and lieutenant governorship, as well as one seat in the state's U.S. House delegation.
 It is currently in the minority in both houses of the state legislature.

 Overview

 Since its founding as a territory, Kansas politics have been largely dominated by the Kansas Republican Party and in 1857, the Kansas Democratic Party was formed in an attempt to curb this trend by writing a constitution which would make Kansas a pro-slavery state.
 This constitution, which was written in Lecompton, Kansas, was boycotted by many of the free-staters and seen as illegitimate.
 Eventually a free-state constitution was drafted in Topeka and was adopted.